Hamilton, New Zealand: Utilities

 Although telegraph came to Hamilton with the 1864 invasion which established the town, it was quite late in developing its gas (1895), water (1903), sewage (1907) and electricity supplies (1913), probably because its population remained low; in 1911 Hamilton's population was 3,542 and Frankton's 1,113.
-Optical cables and microwave towers now provide telecommunications links, gas is supplied by pipeline from Taranaki, water from the Waikato River by the Water Treatment Station at Waiora Terrace, sewage flows for treatment at Pukete and electricity comes from the national grid.
+Optical cables and microwave towers now provide telecommunications links, gas is supplied by pipeline from Taranaki, water from the Waikato River by the Water Treatment Station at Waiora Terrace, sewage flows for treatment at Pukete and electricity is supplied from the national grid.
 Restrictions are still placed on garden sprinklers in summer and the Pukete sewage works was still not always meeting discharge Resource consent conditions in 2013.

 Telephone

 A telegraph line from Auckland came shortly after the invasion, reaching Whatawhata, Te Awamutu and Cambridge by October 1864.
 Telephones came to Hamilton from 1882.
 Hamilton got a telephone exchange in 1904 with 39 subscribers.
 Hamilton telephones were put on an automatic exchange between 1915 and 1920.
-From the 1950s Hamilton was linked into the network of microwave towers via the towers at Te Aroha and Te Uku.
+In 1955 a 4-tube coaxial system linked Auckland and Hamilton, able to take 960 simultaneous calls.
+In 1956 Cabinet approved a microwave radio link from Palmerston North to Hamilton via hilltop repeaters at Te Awamutu, Te Kūiti.
+Awakino, Tuahu (south of Urenui), Cardiff, Kakaramea, Pākaraka and Marton, able to take 600 simultaneous calls.
+A broadband link from Rotorua to Hamilton opened in 1965.
+Waikato University opened the country's first Internet connection in 1989.